ResignationMedia/puppet-redis/README.md

 This module installs and manages a Redis server.
 All redis.conf options are accepted in the parameterized class.

+##NOTE
+The upstream version of this module is horribly out of date and unmaintained.
+We're only maintaining this right now until we can switch to a maintained redis module.
+If you stumbled on this repo, run away.

 ##Important

 If you are upgrading this module from 0.x to 1.0+, please test it carefully